 I wondered, "Did I just give up my one big break?"
 So, I packed up and moved back home to Rochester.

 When I started my hair styling career in Rochester, I thought I was "taking a breather" on a short term job.
 As it turned out, Rochester was meant to be.
-As my husband completed his education, we lived here (Rochester, and I developed a loyal client base.
-Over time, I started privately accompanying and coaching clients through hair, makeup, and then, suddenly, wardrobe decisions.
+As my husband completed his education in Rochester, I developed a loyal client base.
+Over time, I started privately coaching clients through hair, makeup, and then, suddenly, wardrobe decisions.
 As demand grew, I branded the services, lessons, and content that I had created as Andrea Bonawitz Image Consulting.
 Simply put, I fell in love with Rochester and the people that make this city thrive.

 I am so grateful to those loyal Rochester clients, colleagues, and small business owners who have won over my heart.
 Thank you for keeping me here.
 Two years after establishing Andrea Bonawitz Image Consulting, I opened a brick-and-mortar salon and named it Parlour, an ode to beauty parlours of the past and my appreciation of vintage styling.
 Parlour now serves as home-base hair salon and image studio for both Andrea Bonawitz Image Consulting services and our speciality cut and color services for naturally curly hair.